A campaign has been launched to educate people with type 2 diabetes about heart disease and what they can do to reduce their risk.

 So, the American Diabetes Association (ADA) and the American Heart Association (AHA) have partnered to both educate and motivate people with type 2 diabetes to minimize their risk for cardiovascular disease.

-The new, multi-year awareness and education initiative is called Know Diabetes by Heart.
+The new, multi-year awareness and education initiative is called

 However, in a recent survey of people with type 2 diabetes aged 45 and older, conducted online by The Harris Poll on behalf of the AHA, only about half were aware of the risk.

-“The public health impact and growing threat of diabetes and cardiovascular disease are too significant for any one organization to tackle alone,” said Nancy Brown, chief executive officer of the American Heart Association in a press release.
+“The public health impact and growing threat of diabetes and cardiovascular disease are too significant for any one organization to tackle alone,” said Nancy Brown, chief executive officer of the American Heart Association in a

 “Our collaboration with the American Diabetes Association and industry supporters is crucial for developing meaningful solutions and offering practical tools and information that can help those living with type 2 diabetes find inspiration and take action toward improving their health and decreasing their risk of heart disease,” Brown added.